César Montes: Espanyol

-On 27 December 2022, Montes moved abroad and joined La Liga side RCD Espanyol, with a contract until 2028.
+On 27 December 2022, Montes moved abroad and joined La Liga club RCD Espanyol, with a contract until 2028.
+He made his debut for the club on 7 January 2023, in a 2–2 home draw against Girona FC.

+Almería

+Following Espanyol's relegation, Montes submitted a transfer request and, on September 1st, completed a move to Almería.
+He reportedly signed a six-year deal, with the club paying a €14 million transfer fee, making Montes the most expensive signing in the club's history.

+Lokomotiv Moscow

+On 12 September 2024, Montes signed for Russian Premier League club Lokomotiv Moscow on a five-year deal.

 International career

 Youth

-Montes was part of the roster that participated in the 2018 Toulon Tournament.
+Montes was part of Marco Antonio Ruiz's roster that participated in the 2018 Toulon Tournament.
 He would go on to appear in all group stage matches including the semi-final, except for the final where Mexico would go to lose 1–2 against England since he picked up an injury in the previous match against Turkey.
 He would go on to be included in the Best XI team of the tournament.

-On 7 July 2016, Montes was named in Mexico's 21-man squad that would participate in the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+On 7 July 2016, Montes was named by Raúl Gutiérrez to be included in Mexico's 21-man squad that would participate in the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 He would appear in all of Mexico's group stage matches but Mexico would finish third in their group and were thus eliminated from the competition.

-Ruled out for the 2020 CONCACAF Men's Olympic Qualifying Championship as it was not a FIFA-sanctioned tournament, Montes was called up to participate in the 2020 Summer Olympics.
+Ruled out for the 2020 CONCACAF Men's Olympic Qualifying Championship as it was not a FIFA-sanctioned tournament, Montes was called up by Jaime Lozano to participate in the 2020 Summer Olympics.
 He won the bronze medal with the Olympic team.